Do I need cataract surgery?

 Are the results of cataract surgery “guaranteed”?

-There is no such thing as “guaranteeing” the results of surgery.
+There is no such thing as “guaranteeing” the results of any surgery.
 Fortunately, the complication rate of cataract surgery is very low.
-The vast majority of patients will experience great improvement in their vision.
-It is very rare but not impossible for vision to be worsened or lost.
+According to the American Society of Cataract and Refractive Surgery, the overall success rate is 98% or higher.
+It is rare but not impossible for vision to be worsened or lost.
+A Medicare study of 200,000 patients showed that 99.5% of patients had no severe postoperative complications.
 It should also be noted that the final outcome of cataract surgery depends on the overall health of your eye in general.
-Patients who have pre-existing conditions such as retinal problems, optic nerve disease or previous trauma may not experience as high a success rate as other patients.